 The Foundation's functional currency is the U.S. dollar.
-Revenues and expenses transacted in other currencies are translated into U.S. dollars at historical rates.
-Investments and cash equivalents were denominated in U.S. dollars at the year-end exchange rate.
-The functional currency of the Foundation's branch in Bulgaria is the Bulgarian Lev.
+Revenues and expenses transacted in other currencies are translated into U.S. dollars at rates in effect at the dates of such transactions.
+Investments and cash equivalents in foreign currencies were translated to U.S. dollars at the year-end exchange rate.
+The functional currency of the Branch is the Bulgarian Lev.
 Remeasurement and translation adjustments are reflected in the Statement of Activities.